-Use Dolphin, Mercury, Opera Mini, or Opera Coast as your browser for playing the YouTube videos and audio as opposed to Safari if you do not want to use the private browsing session for any reason.
+Use Dolphin, Opera Mini, Mercury Browser, or Opera Coast as your browser for playing the YouTube videos and audio as opposed to Safari or Chrome.
 Also, if at first your YouTube’s audio stops, return to control center’s music controls to reinitiate playback.

 Try a Third-Party